winstonchiong/decisionlabucsf.github.io/_drafts/2018-11-19_data-sharing-dementia.md

 for research and international data sharing involving persons with dementia* by Adrian Thorogood et al.

-Jalayne initially provided an historical review of the Bermuda Policies, the Henrietta Lacks case, and Havasupai Tribe of Havasupai Reservation v.
-Arizona Board of Regents.
+Jalayne initially provided an historical review of the Bermuda Policies, the Henrietta Lacks case, and *Havasupai Tribe of Havasupai Reservation v.
+Arizona Board of Regents*.
 Keeping this background knowledge in mind, we communicated our views on the article of interest, starting with the missed opportunity to address issues unique to patients with dementia and to data sharing in a research context.
 Rather than describing the complexity of capacity assessment for individuals with varying degrees of cognitive impairment, the difficulty of balancing duty to protect patients from exploitation and